ga-wdi-boston/unix-cli-diagnostic/challenge.md

 ![General Assembly Logo](http://i.imgur.com/ke8USTq.png)

+# Unix/CLI Diagnostic

 ## Challenge

 Carry out all of the following tasks using _only the command line_!
 As is usually the case, you're welcome to use any resource you can find (except another student, of course) to reach your answer.

 ## Navigating the Filesystem

 Complete each of following steps, **in order** :

 1. Create a new directory called `cli-diagnostic` inside the root directory of this repository (`unix-cli-diagnostic`).

 2. Create a new file inside `cli-diagnostic` called `rhyme.txt`.